ballerina-platform/module-ballerina-graphql/ballerina/Module.md

 GraphQL is an open-source data query and manipulation language for APIs.
 GraphQL allows clients to define the structure of the data required and the same structure of the data is returned from the server, preventing the returning of excessively large amounts of data.

-The Ballerina GraphQL implementation is using the HTTP as the underlying protocol.
+The Ballerina GraphQL implementation is using HTTP as the underlying protocol.

 ### Listener

-The `graphql:Listener` is used to listen to a given IP/Port.
+The `graphql:Listener` is used to listening to a given IP/Port.
 To create a `graphql:Listener`, an `http:Listener` or a port number can be used.

 #### Create a Standalone `graphql:Listener`
 ```ballerina